 Maa’s kashmiri lamb chops £10 for 2 pieces – I’m a devotee of these awesome little things, the sheer aroma when they come through the door would make anyone salivate.

 Chettinad pulled duck served with home-made oothappam £5.
 The same constant awesome hefty flavours full of umami, roasted spices and heat that warms the tongue.
 The copper coloured oils soak into the oothappam, a crepe like vessel made of fermented rice lentil batter.
 I could eat these for breakfast, lunch and dinner without hesitation.

 Kawari soft shell crab £8.
 Yes you can caress my legs before you eat my crispy spiced body as I’m delicious.

 Old monk rum pudding £6.5.
 I would describe this as a bread & butter pudding laced with rum, cinnamon, vanilla and every mouthful was pure comfort.
-That ice cream just melts into the hot melting bread base creating a luscious bowl of muchness.
+That ice cream slowly dissolved into the hot melting bread base creating a luscious bowl of muchness.

 Molten spice chocolate cake with masala chai custard £5.5.
 Chocolate button studded gooey spiced chocolate porn.
 A chocolate fan will revel eating this and the custard exudes enough spice to let you know it’s there.
 A well balanced desert and my favourite.